Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Benito Mussolini executed".</h2 head><h3 quote align='center'>"Italian dictator Benito Mussolini, \u201cIl Duce,\u201d who, after a series of military misadventures, became unpopular even among his fellow Fascists, was captured while trying to flee Italy and was executed on this day in 1945.
-Sort fact from fiction in our quiz about World War II".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"British royal wedding".</h2 head><h3 quote align='center'>"On this day in 2011, Prince William of Wales, second in line to the British throne, married his longtime girlfriend, Catherine Middleton, in a lavish ceremony broadcast to millions of television viewers.
+Take our quiz about William and Catherine".</h3 quote></h3 OTD